by Avery Beadle | Aug 6, 2024 | How-To, Hyacinths, Learn, Planting, Planting & Care, Southern States, Specialty, Tulips

 by Avery Beadle | Jan 8, 2024 | After-Bloom Care, Amaryllises, How-To, Learn, Planting

-Many people discard amaryllis bulbs after they bloom, but it’s possible—without too much effort—to get a bulb to flower again the following winter.
-You will note that after a bulb finishes blooming, it has shrunk to a fraction of its original size.
-Producing those...
+Many people discard amaryllis bulbs after they bloom, but it’s possible—without too much effort—to get another bloom.
+Learn how to get amaryllis to flower again the following winter with a few easy steps.
+You will note that after a bulb finishes blooming, it has...

 by Maggie Badore | Jun 8, 2023 | Daffodils, How-To, Learn, Planting, Tulips